 The Ellis-Beauregard Foundation announces a $50,000.00 Fellowship awarded to a United States Artist working in the visual arts.
 The award is paired with a solo exhibition at The Center for Maine Contemporary Art, Rockland, Maine.
-Applications open March 1, 2023 and closes May 1, 2023.
+Applications open March 1, 2024 and closes on May 1, 2024.

 Please visit our Submittable page or press the submit button below.